 Methadone is a long-acting, synthetic opioid that has been used in the treatment of opioid use disorder for over fifty years.
-It is a potent opioid agonist that has good oral bioavailability, a slow onset of action, and a long half-life.
+It is a potent opioid agonist that has good oral bioavailability, a slow onset of action, and a long half-life (average of 24 to 36 hours).
+It takes 4 to 5 days for methadone plasma levels to reach steady state after each dose change.
 It binds strongly to the mu receptor, rendering the receptor inaccessible to most other opioids.
 Methadone also binds to other receptors.
-It prevents withdrawal, decreases craving, and blocks euphoria produced by short-acting opioids.
+It prevents withdrawal, decreases cravings, and blocks euphoria produced by short-acting opioids.

+Compromised renal function does not preclude the use of methadone and the dosage does not need to be adjusted for patients on dialysis13.